JohnGambini/workbench-db/README.md

 # workbench-db
-Database entity objects for the workbench framework.
+Database objects and database entity objects for the workbench framework.